 Payment of Benefits - Upon termination of service, a participant with vested benefits of over \$5,000 may elect to defer distribution or receive a lump sum payment or direct rollover equal to the vested share of the participant's account.
 A participant with vested benefits of less than \$5,000 but greater than \$1,000 must elect a lump sum payment or direct rollover, or the vested share of the participant's account will automatically be transferred to an individual retirement account.
-A participant with vested benefits of \$1,000 or less must elect a lump sum payment or direct rollover, or the vested share of the participant's account will automatically be distributed in a lump sum payment.
+A participant with vested benefits of \$1,000 or less must elect a lump sum payment or direct rollover, or the vested share of the participant's account will automatically be transferred to an individual retirement will automatically be distributed in a lump sum payment.
 Benefits may be distributed upon termination of service for any reason, including disability or death.
 The Plan allows participants to take in-service withdrawals after reaching age 591⁄2.
 In-service withdrawals may also be taken at any time from pre-tax rollovers, after-tax contributions or for certain financial hardships.
 Participants taking in-service withdrawals will be required to pay all applicable taxes on the withdrawals and may be subject to penalty taxes for early withdrawals taken prior to age 591⁄2.

 Forfeitures - Forfeitures of nonvested Plan assets are used to restore previously forfeited benefits of rehired participants or reduce the Company's matching contributions and costs of administering the Plan.
-Total forfeited nonvested accounts were \$58,092 and \$46,632 at December 31, 2013 and 2012, respectively, and will be used to reduce future employer contributions.
-Employer contributions were reduced by forfeited nonvested accounts totaling \$225,000 for the year ended December 31, 2013.
+Total forfeited nonvested accounts were \$61,257 and \$58,092 at December 31, 2014 and 2013, respectively, and will be used to reduce future employer contributions.
+Employer contributions were reduced by forfeited nonvested accounts totaling \$425,000 for the year ended December 31, 2014.

 Administrative Expenses - All reasonable expenses necessary to operate and administer the Plan may be deducted from the net assets available for plan benefits or at the election of the Company be paid directly by the Company.
-For the year ended December 31, 2013, the trust paid \$126,725 in administrative expenses, which included expenses deducted pro rata from participant accounts for general administration services and expenses deducted directly from individual participant accounts for loan fees, qualified domestic relations orders and other participant-directed services.
+For the year ended December 31, 2014, the trust paid \$129,807 in administrative expenses, which included expenses deducted pro rata from participant accounts for general administration services and expenses deducted directly from individual participant accounts for loan fees, qualified domestic relations orders and other participant-directed services.
 All other administrative expenses were paid by the Company and were not material to the financial statements taken as a whole.